Raising some cash without a part-time job

 5. Write Online

 There are many ways for teens to earn money with their writing.
-There are websites like Bubblews that pay you per view, which is the easiest place to start.
-It does take a while to build your followers and earn enough money to cash out, but it gives you experience and practice writing articles, which will help you in the long run.
+There are websites that pay you per view, which is the easiest way to start.
+It gives you experience and practice writing articles, which will help you in the long run.
 Another way you could earn money from writing is to sell your articles directly to publishers, like magazines or websites.
 They usually pay upfront and you get your money much sooner than the other option.
 Selling your writing to magazines is not only a great way to earn money, but it will give you something to write about in your college applications!

 6. Make YouTube Videos